HistoricEngland/arches-containers/readme.md

 It provides commands to create and manage arches-container projects, which contain the necessary configuration files to run Arches in a containerized environment, complete with required minimum dependencies and services.

+> ⚠️ **It is not yet configured to build an image to be deployed to a hosted environment.
+The ability to create a basic deployable image is in the Roadmap.**

-These arches-cnontainer projects can be shared with others or stored in a version control system.
+These arches-container projects can be shared with others or stored in a version control system.
 They can be exported to a repository folder and imported back into the workspace.

 It can also be used to generate VSCode debug configurations to allow debugging code insode the containers.

-It is still in the early stages of development and is subject to change, but we welcome sugestions and contributions.
-See the [Contributing](#contributing) section for more information.

 ## Installation